The Answer to Obesity Is Obvious If You Look at the Statistics

 Sources Of Added Sugars In Our Diet

 We often associate sugary foods with desserts like cakes and cookies, but it's important to note these aren't our only sources.
-Many processed foods contain high amounts including sauces, dressings, and even bread.
+Many processed foods contain high amounts, including sauces, dressings, and bread.

 Fighting Back Against This Sweet Threat

 Making conscious dietary choices can significantly reduce your risk for obesity-linked diseases caused by excessive sugar consumption.
-Substitute soda with H2O, and opt for fresh produce, and lean proteins instead of pre-made meals.
+Substitute soda with water, and opt for fresh produce and proteins instead of pre-made meals.

 Vegetable Consumption: A Missing Component